Anyone else ever asked, “Why Can’t I Straighten My Arms After Bicep Workout?”

 Why Can’t I Straighten My Arms After Bicep Workout?

-The most common reason you can’t straighten your arms after a bicep workout is because of Delayed-Onset Muscle Soreness (DOMS).
+The most common reason you can’t straighten your arms after a bicep workout (or you simply can’t straighten your arms after the gym) is because of Delayed-Onset Muscle Soreness (DOMS).
 This is perfectly natural if you’re new to lifting, have had a break from lifting, or if you’ve completed a far more intense arm workout than usual.
 DOMS will eventually subside within a few days, but can be helped by stretching out the biceps and training the triceps.

 As I say, we’ve all been there.